 2. Know the rules

 Some cash-back rewards programs are even more complex, with rotating categories requiring quarterly registration.
-In some instances, consumers pick the spending category receiving the rewards or the rewards are given to the highest spending category, says Bill McCracken, CEO of Synergistics Research.
+In some instances, consumers pick the spending category receiving the rewards or the rewards are given to the highest spending category.
 This means more monitoring by the consumer to fully take advantage of their credit card.